jhj0517/Whisper-WebUI/README.md

 - Text to Text Translation
   - Translate subtitle files using Facebook NLLB models
   - Translate subtitle files using DeepL API
+- Speaker diarization with [pyannote](https://huggingface.co/pyannote/speaker-diarization-3.1) model as a post-processing.
+   - You need Huggingface token and mannually go to https://huggingface.co/pyannote/speaker-diarization-3.1 and accept their requirements to download the model.

 # Installation and Running
 ### Prerequisite